Iceland–Spain relations

 Iceland–Spain relations are the bilateral and diplomatic relations between these two countries.
-Iceland does not have an embassy in Spain, but its embassy in Paris, France, is accredited for Spain.
-It does have consulates in Madrid and Barcelona.
+Iceland has an embassy in Madrid and a consulate in Barcelona.
 The representation of Spain in Iceland is made from the Oslo embassy, in Norway.
 Spain has an honorary consulate and an honorary vice consulate in Reykjavík.
 Both countries are members of the Council of Europe, and NATO.